dnav/dynlink/draft-ietf-core-dynlink.md

 ###Execute

 An alternative means for a source endpoint to deliver change-of-state notifications to a destination resource is to use the Execute Method.
+While the Push method simply updates the state of the destination resource with the representation of the source resource, Execute can be used when the destination endpoint wishes to receive all state changes from a source.
+This allows, for example, the existence of a resource collection consisting of all the state changes at the destination endpoint.
 When the Execute method is assigned to a binding, the source endpoint sends POST requests to the destination resource when the Conditional Notification Attributes are satisfied for the source resource.
 The source endpoint SHOULD only send a notification request if any included Conditional Notification Attributes are met.
 The binding entry for this method MUST be stored on the source endpoint.

 Note: Both the Push and the Execute methods are examples of Server Push mechanisms that are being researched in the Thing-to-Thing Research Group (T2TRG) {{I-D.irtf-t2trg-rest-iot}}.